oxen-io/session-appium/README.md

 Once installed, run it, open the SDK Manager and install the latest SDK tools.

-Once this is done, open up the AVD Manager, click on "Create Device" -> "Pixel 4" -> Next -> Select the System Image you want (I did my tests with **R**), install it, select it, "Next" and "Finish".
+Once this is done, open up the AVD Manager, click on "Create Device" -> "Pixel 6" -> Next -> Select the System Image you want (I did my tests with **UpsideDownCake**), install it, select it, "Next" and "Finish".

 Then, create a second emulator following the exact same steps (the tests need 2 different emulators to run).

 Once done, you should be able to start each emulators and have them running at the same time.
-They will need to be running for the tests to work, because appium won't start them.
+They will need to be running for the tests to work, because Appium won't start them.

 ## Environment variables needed